BDC Hamburger Icon

 • Ownership: It must be controlled by a U.S. citizen or legal permanent resident of the U.S.

-• Classification: It must be a for-profit business in addition to meeting the SBA’s eligible industry requirements.
+• Classification: It must be a for-profit business in an eligible industry that meets all SBA terms, conditions and eligibility requirements.

 • Equity: It must have enough invested equity to operate soundly from a financial standpoint.